watsonpy/watson-framework/docs/common-usage/controllers.rst

 Controllers
 ===========

 Watson provides two different types of controllers which are called Action and Rest respectively.
 Each one has its own uses and there is no one size fits all solution.
+A controller is only initialized once, and will not be initialized on each request.
+Due to this, you must not store any sort of state on the controller.
+Everything relating to the request the controller is currently dealing with can be retrieved by Controller.event.params['context'].

 Creating controllers
 --------------------